Surgery on Anosov flows using bi-contact geometry: Surgery along simple closed geodesics in a geodesic flow

 To this hand we prove the following lemma showing that while Foulon and Hasselblatt construction requires an arbitarily thin annulus in order to produce a contact flow for positive surgery coefficients, in the case of negative surgery coefficients this requirement is not necessary.

-\begin{lemma} Suppose that $R_{\beta_+}$ is the Reeb vector field of preserving a positive contact form $\beta_+$.
-For $q<0$ Foulon and Hasselblatt surgery along a transverse embedded annulus produces a Reeb vector field regardless of the thickness of the surgery annulus. \end{lemma}
+\begin{lemma} Suppose that $R_{\beta_+}$ is the Reeb vector of a contact form $\beta_+$ defining a positive contact structure and let $L$ be a Legendrian knot for $\ker \beta_+$.
+For $q<0$ Foulon and Hasselblatt construction along a transverse embedded annulus $C$ produces a new contact form $\tilde{\beta}_+$ with Reeb vector field $R_{\tilde{\beta}_+}$ regardless of the thickness of the surgery annulus. \end{lemma}

-\begin{proof} Foulon and Hasselblatt show that the vector field $\tilde{X}$ obtained by Goodman surgery with shear along $C_{out}$ preserves a positive contact form
+\begin{proof} Foulon and Hasselblatt show that the vector field $\tilde{X}$ obtained by Goodman surgery with shear along $C$ preserves a positive contact form

 with hence

 They indeed show that the contact condition is satisfied regardless of the sign of the Dehn twist if the surgery annulus is sufficiently thin.
 Note that if the contact condition (\ref{ccond}) is satisfied independently of the thickness of the surgery annulus.
 If $g'(w)<0$, we have $\int_{-\epsilon}^{w}xg'(x)\;dx\geq0$ for $w\in(-\epsilon, \epsilon)$ and since since $\lambda'(t)\leq 0$ for $t>0$ inequality (\ref{cc2}) is satisfied.
 This corresponds to $(1,q)$-Foulon-Hasselblatt surgery with $q<0$.